Indiwara65/dynamoDB/README.md

 #### Multiple Conditions
 * AND - Key('user_id').eq('user_1') & Attr('username').eq('James')
 * OR - Key('user_id).eq('user_1') | Key('user_id).eq('user_2') | Key('user_id').eq('user_3')
+#### Expressions
+* Conditions can be runned against keys or other attributes.
+     - KeyConditionExpression
+     - FilterExpression
+* Running FilterExpression costs more as initall all the data that match the Key condition is pulled and then sorted.
+AWS calculates cost for the data that is pulled initially, which can increase cost by a lot if the tables are large.
+* Regardless, all queries are run against a primary key condition.
+A *scan* can be used instead of a *query* to query results without a primary key condition.
 ## GSI - Global Secondary Index
+* By creating a *Global Seondary Index* a new partition key can be created for the same table which can be used to query the table against.
+* A GSI can also have a optional partion key.
+* GSI allows to run quieries without using *Scan* but also cost money to keep a GSI active.
+* GSI can be added any point in time.

 ## LSI - Local Secondary Index
+* A *Local Secondary Index* will allow to add a sort key but will have the same partition key.
+* LSI can only be added at table creation.
+* LSI is generally cheaper than GSI.